 The “Cult” of the Forum?

-Obviously the Landmark Forum is frequently branded a self-help machine, harsher critics label the Forum a cult.
+Obviously the Landmark Forum is frequently branded a for-profit self-help company, while harsher critics label the Forum a cult.
 My take?
-It’s light on the cult, but heavy on the pushy sell.
-Sure, they didn’t ask me to leave my family and friends or sell all of my possessions.
-And, true, they (no longer) can be said to have a single charismatic leader.
-They never asked me to make a pilgrimage to a foreign countries or mix kool-aid in large bins.
-Seriously, though, is the Forum actually a cult?
-No. Are they cult-like?
-In one singular key way, yes: the Tuesday night session.
-Those enthusiastic graduates proselytizing the Forum at the Tuesday night “introductory session” just creeps people out.
-It smacks of zealotry from recent grads, backed by Landmark Education volunteers, and so this hard-sell of the Forum pretty much earns it the cult moniker.
-But, ultimately, those Tuesday sessions are really more like Amway than they are a cult.
+It’s light on the cult, but heavy on the pushy sell and unpaid volunteers.
+Sure, they didn’t ask me or my fellow attendees to leave my family and friends or sell all of my possessions.
+And, true, they (no longer) can be said to have a single charismatic leader (although with Erhard's brother being CEO—can you really say there's no "charismatic leader"?).
+They never asked me to make a pilgrimage anywhere, or mix kool-aid.
+Seriously though, is the Forum actually a cult?
+It's not a question I feel I can answer having only attended one single 3-day (and one evening) Forum seminar.
+Are they cult-like?
+In a couple of ways, to me, yes: First—the Tuesday night session.
+Those enthusiastic graduates talking about their breakthroughs and transformation, they were practically proselytizing the Forum at the two Tuesday night “introductory sessions” I attended.
+And that just creeped me and several friends out.
+It smacks of old-school religious zealotry to any healthy skeptic.
+So those recent grads, backed by Landmark Education volunteers (who are unpaid) creates this atmosphere of a really hard-sell of The Landmark Forum—and that pretty much earns it the cult moniker, in most any casual circle of skeptics.
+It's not technically an MLM, but it really feels that way to most people at those Tuesday Night sessions.
+The other way in which I feel Landmark is cult-like is how Volunteers are unpaid, and their eagerness exploited along a difficult path to become employed by Landmark.
+Legally this is essentially an Internship, but because fresh Landmark Graduates are usually enthusiastic and eager to make a difference—it's very easy to take advantage of eager and dedicated people, in that situation.

-If you look at the Forum’s “7 commandments for being an extraordinary person” you see a lot of common-sense and powerful insights; however, there’s just one that bothers most people (in bold):
+If you look at the Forum’s “7 commandments for being an extraordinary person” (now retired, or called something else—I think) you see a lot of common-sense and powerful statements; however, there’s just one that bothers most people (in bold italic):

 Be Racket-Free — give up being right, even if you know you were.